samiralam/rules-compendium/docs/dmg/6-cosmology/index.md

 The Abyss embodies all that is perverse, gruesome, and chaotic.
 Its virtually endless layers spiral downward into ever more appalling forms.

 Each layer of the Abyss boasts a horrific environment that is harsh and inhospitable to mortals.
 Each layer also reflects the entropic nature of the Abyss.
-Much of the plane seems to be in a decaying, crumbling, or corroded state, and its corruption affects visitors (see “[Curses and Magical Contagions](/sources/dnd/dmg-2024/dms-toolbox#CursesandMagicalContagions)” in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox)).
+Much of the plane seems to be in a decaying, crumbling, or corroded state, and its corruption affects visitors (see "[Curses and Magical Contagions](/sources/dnd/dmg-2024/dms-toolbox#CursesandMagicalContagions)" in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox)).

 #### Layers of the Abyss